Aquilegia: Other uses

-Prior to deaths due to overdoses, small quantities of flowers from several columbines species were considered safe for human consumption and were regularly eaten as colorful garnishes and parts of salads.
+Before deaths from overdoses were reported, small quantities of flowers from several columbine species were considered safe for human consumption and were regularly eaten as colorful garnishes and parts of salads.
 Several Indigenous North American peoples have been described as eating A. formosa: the Miwok may have boiled and eaten them with early spring greens, while Hanaksiala and Chehalis children may have sucked nectar from the flowers.
 Columbine flowers are described as sweet, a flavor attributed to their nectar.

-The American botanist Verne Grant repeatedly utilized Aquilegia in research published between the 1950s and the 1990s to explain the role that hybridization, polyploidy, and other processes played in how plant evolution and speciation occur.
-Among Grant's works that utilized Aquilegia to illustrate evolutionary patterns and processes was his influential 1971 book Plant Speciation.
-The five species groups that Grant proposed in 1952 remains a foundational element for a phylogenetic understanding of columbines.
+The American botanist Verne Grant repeatedly used Aquilegia in research published between the 1950s and the 1990s to explain the role that hybridization, polyploidy, and other processes played in how plant evolution and speciation occur.
+Among Grant's works that used Aquilegia to illustrate evolutionary patterns and processes was his influential 1971 book Plant Speciation.
+The five species groups that Grant proposed in 1952 remain foundational elements for understanding the phylogeny of columbines.

-In 21st-century scientific research of plant development, ecology, and evolution, Aquilegia has been considered a model system.
-Utilizing the genome sequence of A. coerulea, a study examined polyploidy during the evolution of eudicots, a clade in which columbines are considered a basal member.
+In 21st-century scientific research of plant development, ecology, and evolution, Aquilegia has been considered a model system for studying the relevant mechanisms.
+Using the genome sequence of A. coerulea, a 2019-published study examined polyploidy during the evolution of eudicots, a clade in which columbines are considered a basal member.
 This research determined that columbines and all eudicots experienced a shared tetraploidy, but that only core members of the eudicots clade (which excludes columbines) experienced a shared hexaploidy.